cbcrc/rc-oauth2-client/README.md

                                 //        en : {loggedInMessage:"{0}"}
                                 //      }
-                                // Note: the {0} token is replaced by the logged-in user's display name ,dropMenuItems: []      // optional - an array of user action objects to add to the base action of 'Logout'
+                                // Note: the {0} token is replaced by the logged-in user's display name ,dropMenuItems: []      // optional - an array of user action objects to add to the base actions of 'Logout' and 'Global Logout'
                                 // An action object has the following properties:
                                 // label: the name of the property in your i18n configuration object above
                                 // title: optional - the name of the property in your i18n configuration object above